 You use Virtual Private Cloud (VPC) peering to ensure that your Timescale Cloud services are only accessible through your secured AWS infrastructure.
 This reduces the potential attack vector surface and improves security.

-The data isolation architecture that ensures a highly secure connection between your apps and Timescale Cloud:
+The data isolation architecture that ensures a highly secure connection between your apps and Timescale Cloud is:

-To configure this secure connection, you first create the Peering VPC with AWS PrivateLink in Timescale Console.
-After you have accepted and configured the peering connection to your Customer VPC, you use AWS Security Groups to restrict the services in your Customer VPC that are visible to the Peering VPC.
-The last step is to attach individual services to the Peering VPC.
+To configure this secure connection, you first create a Peering VPC with AWS PrivateLink in Timescale Console.
+After you have accepted and configured the peering connection to your Customer VPC, you use AWS Security Groups to restrict the apps in your Customer VPC that are visible to the Peering VPC.
+The last step is to attach individual services to the Peering VPC in Timescale Console.

-The number of VPCs you can attach to your project depends on your pricing plan.
-If you need more VPCs either contact contact support@timescale.com or change your pricing plan in Timescale Console.
-Each Timescale Cloud VPC can have as many peering connections as you need.
+The number of Peering VPCs you can create in your project depends on your pricing plan.
+If you need another Peering VPC, either contact support@timescale.com or change your pricing plan in Timescale Console.

-In order to set up VPC peering you need the following permissions in your AWS account:
+To set up VPC peering, you need the following permissions in your AWS account:

 • Accept VPC peering requests